clalexander/aws-terraform-devops/README.md

 - [ ] Update Terraform actions
   - [ ] Generalize inputs for multiple providers/backends
   - [ ] Generalize for multiple remote state key patterns
+  - [ ] Generalize to allow for any region

 # License